Mass surveillance, explained

 An editorial primer for citizens - what mass surveillance is, how it differs from targeted surveillance, why metadata matters, and why privacy is a civic right.

-Mass surveillance is the collection of information about whole populations rather than specific, suspected individuals.
-Where targeted surveillance begins with a particular person and a particular reason, mass surveillance begins with everyone and sorts through the haul afterwards.
-That inversion — gather first, find reasons later — is the defining feature of the term, and the root of nearly every argument around it.
+Mass surveillance is the collection of data about whole populations, not set, suspected people.
+Targeted surveillance begins with one person and one reason.
+Mass surveillance begins with everyone and sorts through the haul later.
+That flip - gather first, find reasons later - is what the term really means.
+It is also the root of nearly every fight around it.

-The line between targeted and mass surveillance is the heart of the matter, not a technicality.
-Targeted surveillance, carried out under oversight and tied to specific suspicion, is a long-accepted investigative tool.
-Mass surveillance drops the requirement of individual suspicion and instead treats entire populations as data to be collected, which raises questions that targeted methods simply do not.
+The line between targeted and mass surveillance is the heart of the matter, not a small point.
+Targeted surveillance is done under oversight and tied to set suspicion.
+It is a long-accepted way to investigate.
+Mass surveillance drops the need for suspicion about one person.
+Instead it treats whole populations as data to collect.
+That raises questions targeted methods simply do not.

 Who watches, and the role of metadata